 Mixed worldviews are closer to fixed than they are to fluid, especially with regard to racism and immigration.
 Fear shifts everyone.
 Trump's campaign emphasized things to be afraid of.

 Europe is showing similar trends, although there are significant differences.
 They examine the United Kingdom, Germany, France and Denmark that are all experiencing growth of right wing parties.
 There is greater inequality in America than in Europe.
 It appears that wealthy American interests have been well served at the expense of the less well off.
-Offsetting this to some extent is that large corporations do realize there interests are best served by being fair to minorities.
+Offsetting this to some extent is that large corporations do realize their interests are best served by being fair to minorities.

 The authors close with a quote from Abraham Lincoln. "a house divided against itself cannot stand."
 Their concern was that the conflicting worldviews need to work together on a global scale.